 - Write-Ins: Weekly write-ins are hosted by teachers who give a mini-lesson or some writing prompts.
 Everyone writes during the hour, and sometimes there’s time set aside to share.
 Currently, we offer the Quarantine Write-In.
 Look for it in our upcoming events (most of which are also free!).

 - Free classes and Q&As: Periodically, we add free classes and Q&As to our class catalog.
 This winter, we’ll have Ask an Editor and Ask a Poet.
 This summer, we’ll have Medical Narratives: A Writing Workshop for Healthcare Workers with Suzanne Edison; Ask a Memoirist; Creando historias: Fortaleciendo tu músculo creativo con Elizabeth Villamán (a Spanish class in partnership with Seattle Escribe); Family Stories with Jaimie Li; and Reaching for Joy with Luther Hughes.
-We also have a Q & A coming up with Romance writer Olivia Waite.
 Keep an eye on the class catalog and our eNewsletter as we announce more.

 - Write at Home: This YouTube series offered free prompts and lessons from some of our most popular teachers.
 Watch them here.